 - Not all emergencies happen in a way that gives enough time for the authorities to communicate what you need to do, and what you need to be aware of.
 Maintaining situational awareness means that you are looking out for yourself and paying attention to your environment to notice changes that could indicate a pending event.
 You could be the person that alerts the authorities!

 - It is also good to maintain this situational awareness when there is a known emergency occurring and your area is on an Evacuation Alert.
 This allows you to make your own decision if you want to leave before an Order is declared--everybody’s threshold for risk is different.
+Keep in mind that if you evacuate when under evacuation alert, neither insurance providers or ESS will provide support.

 - If you receive an Evacuation Order, you must heed it.
 When moving from an Evacuation Alert to an Evacuation Order, authorities base their decisions on information that may not be immediately available to the public, which means your situational awareness may not be as good as you think.